Visiting Professorial Staff - Viola

 Since making her critically acclaimed concerto debut with the Philharmonia in 1992 and as a recitalist at the Wigmore Hall in 1997, Sarah-Jane has established a distinguished reputation as a soloist and is in high demand as a chamber musician.
-Formerly a founder member of the Leopold String Trio (1991-1999) and subsequently the Sorrel Quartet (2000-2005), she has frequently broadcast for BBC Radio 3, and recorded for, among others, Dutton, Chandos and Hyperion.
+Formerly a founder member of the Leopold String Trio (1991-1999) and subsequently the Sorrel Quartet (2000-2005), she has frequently broadcast for BBC Radio 3, and recorded for, among others, Dutton, Chandos, and Hyperion.
 She has performed extensively throughout Europe, Scandinavia and North and South America and has participated in prestigious festivals such as Marlboro, Kuhmo and Prussia Cove.
-Current collaborations include the London Soloists Ensemble with pianist John Lenehan, violinist Lorraine McAslan, cellist Karine Georgian and clarinettist Anthony Pike as well as the Fidelio Piano Quartet, Honeymead Ensemble, Rautio Piano Trio and a string trio with Retorica.
+Current collaborations include the London Soloists Ensemble with pianist John Lenehan, violinist Lorraine McAslan, cellist Karine Georgian and clarinetist Anthony Pike as well as the Fidelio Piano Quartet, Honeymead Ensemble, Rautio Piano Trio and a string trio with Retorica.

 Sarah-Jane works with several pianists in recital including John Lenehan, Martin Roscoe, Anthony Hewitt, Tom Poster, and Geoffrey Pratley, and has also worked with Richard Goode, Marc-Andre Hamelin and Peter Donohoe in chamber music.
 Her recital work has taken her to major venues in the UK and abroad, including the Wigmore Hall and Bridgewater Hall, Manchester.
 She has a keen interest in seeking out new and lesser-known repertoire.